ibexa/documentation-developer/docs/search/activity_log_search_reference/object_criterion.md

 ## Arguments

-- `objectClass` - The class of the object concerned by the searched log entries
+- `objectClass` - a class of the object concerned by the searched log entries
-- `ids` - An optional list of object IDs
+- `ids` - an optional list of object IDs

 ## Examples